CANCER CARE REFLEXOLOGY

 - *1. increase pain threshold and pain tolerance

 - *2. have a clinically worthwhile effect on quality of life

 - *5. show the potential for the reduction in the restive index of organs thereby helping increase blood flow transporting drugs

 My eleven years volunteering with Somerset Cancer Care and St. Margaret's Hospice has been a special and valuable time.
-Many people living with cancer have said they gain a lot of benefit from reflexology because it helps them to relax and forget about everything for a time, while finding some relief from discomfort.
+Many people living with cancer have said they gain a lot of benefit from reflexology.
+Whilst finding some relief from discomfort it also helps them relax and forget about everything for a time.
 It is good for us to know that reflexology can help in a safe and painless way.
 Clients often say they have a sense of taking back some control, whilst feeling more motivated, optimistic and hopeful.

-Reflexology does not offer a cure for cancer or a replacement for treatment already being received from conventional cancer care.
+Reflexology does not offer a cure for cancer or a replacement for treatment advised by hospital consultant.
 You should always seek the advice of your doctor with any questions you may have regarding a medical condition and should never disregard professional medical advice or delay seeking medical advice.

 (Rosa Compassion from garden at Sole Retreat - photo by John Wyatt)

 *1. C Samuel et al (2013) efficacy of reflexology for pain threshold and tolerance